How many students are accepted for each class?

-The TOEFL exam is recommended for all applicants for whom English is a second language or have been in the US for less than 5 years.
-TOEFL scores may not be more than 2 years old.
+The TOEFL exam is recommended for all applicants for whom English is a second language or have been in the US for less than five years.
+TOEFL scores may not be more than two years old.
 A minimum score of 80 on the internet-based exam is considered acceptable.
 TOEFL scores should be released directly to PharmCAS (code 8246).
 Information on testing sites and scheduling may be obtained from the TOEFL website: www.TOEFL.org or from www.ets.org.
-Applicants having difficulty securing a test date due to COVID-19 may contact the Admissions Office at firstname.lastname@example.org or 501-686-8889.
+Applicants having difficulty securing a test date due to COVID-19 may contact the Admissions Office at email@example.com or 501-686-8889.

 Should I enter the courses I am enrolled in for fall and spring semesters in PharmCAS?

-Yes — the Admissions Committee always looks at the courses applicants are currently enrolled in or are planning to take in the next semester.
+Yes.
+The Admissions Committee always looks at the courses applicants are currently enrolled in or are planning to take in the next semester.
 Since admission decisions include consideration of the applicant’s enrollment in fall/spring coursework, applicants are expected to complete coursework in progress and planned coursework.